 Ornamental plaster refers to three-dimensional decorations made from gypsum and lime, including trim and moldings, as well as elaborate shapes cast from molds, such as rosettes, medallions, cartouches, urns, and figural sculptures.
 Plaster ornaments are common in historic buildings, contributing to dignified and uplifting environments in civic and religious structures, evocative and impressive settings for luxury residences, as well as flamboyant and fantastical spaces in movie palaces and theaters.

-Our plaster studios in New York & Los Angeles employ a diverse group of experts in plaster restoration, replication, repair, plaster fabrication, and historic preservation of decorative and ornamental plasterwork.
-Trained in traditional sculpture, mold making and casting techniques, our plaster specialists design, fabricate and implement any type of plasterwork, including architectural sculpture and bas relief, Venetian plaster and scagliola.
+Our plaster restoration services include the preservation of existing, historic plaster, as well as the design, fabrication, and installation of new plaster and ornaments.
+In our plaster studios in New York and Los Angeles we employ a diverse group of plaster experts, trained in traditional sculpture, mold making, and casting techniques.
+We design, fabricate and implement any type of plasterwork, including architectural sculpture and bas relief, Venetian plaster, and scagliola.